heywills/xperience-content-reference-module/README.md

 ![Synchronize page example](/images/synchronize-dependencies-example.png)

 ## Installation
-To install, add the NuGet package, "XperienceCommunity.ContentReferenceModule", to your CMS project.
+To install, add the NuGet package, [XperienceCommunity.ContentReferenceModule](https://www.nuget.org/packages/XperienceCommunity.ContentReferenceModule), to your CMS project.
 It will automatically create the smart index required.

 ## Usage
 ### Querying content references in a CMS project